-- 6. Additional Thoroughfare Types.
-Additional Thoroughfare Types that consist of a combination of the components described in this Design Code may be incorporated into refinements of the Master Plan in later submissions. - 7.
+- 10. Additional Thoroughfare Types.
+Additional Thoroughfare Types that consist of a combination of the components described in these Zoning Regulations may be incorporated into refinements of the Master Plan in later submissions. - 11.
 Vehicular Travel Lanes.
 The following apply to the design of vehicular travel lanes. - a.
 Configuration.
-The travel lanes of a thoroughfare (considered together) may be designed to accommodate one-way, two-way, or two-way yield movement. - b.
+The travel lanes of a thoroughfare (considered together) may be designed to accommodate one-way, two-way, or two-way yield movement.

+- b.
 Fire Apparatus Access.
 Travel lanes may be wider than those shown in the Thoroughfare Types in order to accommodate wider clear width for fire apparatus access.
-This arrangement is subject to the approval of the Fire Official. - 8.
+This arrangement is subject to the approval of the Fire Official. - 12.
 Parking Lanes.
 The following apply to the design of parking lanes: - a.
 Configuration.
-Parking lanes shall typically consist of parallel parking spaces. - b.
+Parking lanes shall typically consist of parallel parking spaces.
+Other configurations may also be permitted by Warrant. - b.
 Width.
-Parallel parking lanes shall typically be 7 feet wide on predominantly Residential Thoroughfares and 8 feet wide on predominantly Commercial Thoroughfares. - c.
+Parallel parking lanes shall typically be 7 feet wide on predominantly Residential Thoroughfares and 8 feet wide on predominantly Commercial Thoroughfares.
+The size of parking lanes that use other configurations shall be determined by Warrant. - c.
 Fire Apparatus Access.
-Parking spaces or portions thereof may be omitted from parking lanes in order to accommodate wider clear width for fire apparatus access. - 9.
+Parking spaces or portions thereof may be omitted from parking lanes in order to accommodate wider clear width for fire apparatus access.
+This arrangement is subject to the approval of the Fire Official. - 13.
 Medians.
 Medians have a minimum typical width of 18 feet, which may taper to no less than 8 feet based on the specific conditions of the Site and the Master Plan.
-Medians shall comply with the landscaping requirements for Planting Strips in the Public Realm Details section of this Design Code (page 25).
-Medians may also include Sidewalks, pedestrian paths, and shared-use paths. - 10.
+Medians shall comply with the landscaping requirements for Planting Strips in the Public Realm Details section of these Zoning Regulations (page 25).
+Medians may also include Sidewalks, pedestrian paths, and shared-use paths. - 14.
 Public Frontage.
-Standards for components of the public frontage, including street signs and lights, are listed in the Public Realm Details section of this Design Code (page 25).

-- 11. Paving Material.
-Vehicular travel and parking lanes may be paved with any material or combination of materials listed in the Public Realm Details section of this Design Code (page 25). - 12.
+Standards for components of the public frontage, including street signs and lights, are listed in the Public Realm Details section of these Zoning Regulations (page 25). - 15.
+Paving Material.
+Vehicular travel and parking lanes may be paved with any material or combination of materials listed in the Public Realm Details section of these Zoning Regulations (page 25). - 16.
 Striping.
 Striping between any vehicular lanes and between parking spaces on any Thoroughfare may be omitted.